 You want to go for a model that is compact and has a handle that is comfortable to grip.
-A good ergonomic design makes it possible to use the tool for an extended period of time without wearing out.
+Good ergonomic design makes it possible to use the tool for an extended period of time without wearing out.

 Furthermore, you also want a nailer that is lightweight, as this makes the tool convenient to use and easier to maneuver.
 Other control features you want to look out for include selectable firing modes, simple jam clearing, adjustable drive depth, and easy-to-load magazine.